kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-11-documentation-deploy/75-nginx-reverse-proxy-setup.md

 `# apt install nginx`

 ## View our app
-* Now once NGINX is intalled and we visit our app on port 80
+* Now once NGINX is installed and we visit our app on port 80
     - We just go to our IP as port 80 is the default
     - We see the `Welcome to nginx` web page
     - We don't want that, instead we want our API to run there